SinanSalman/docx2bb/README.md

 * if question has only one sub-bullet; it is identified as Essay.
 * if question has multiple sub-bullets, but only one is in bold; it is identified as Multiple choice.
 If a blank is needed in the question use (4) consecutive '_' characters (to avoid being identified as FIB).
 * if question has multiple sub-bullets, split evenly between second-level and third-level outline, and none of which are bold; it is identified as Matching.
-* if question includes (5) or more consecutive â€˜_â€™ characters and no bold answers; it is identified as Fill_in_the_Blank.
+* if question includes (5) or more consecutive ‘_’ characters and no bold answers; it is identified as Fill_in_the_Blank.
 Multiple possible answers are allowed in this type.

 ## Version and History ##
 docx2bb version and version history are included in docx2bb.py file header info.